ashwinschronicles/ashwinschronicles.github.io/content/Science/ProbeDesign/CryostatProbeDesign.md

+---
+title: Cryostat probe design and optimisation for transport measurement.
+date: 2019-07-14
+tags: cryostat,probe,transport measurement,rc filter,LabVIEW,internship
+category: Science
+slug:Cryostat-probe-design
+author: Ashwin
+summary: This post is about a design of a cryostat probe which is optimised for transport measurement.
+subtitle: An overview of my internship
+keywords: cryostat,probe,transport measurement,rc filter,LabVIEW,internship
+modified: 2020-06-10
+gittime: off
+---
 Getting to know the cryostat
 ============================

 A cryostat is a device used to maintain low cryogenic temperatures of samples or devices mounted within the cryostat.
-The temperature range can be as low as few millikelvin in Dilution refrigerators.
+The temperature range can be as low as few milli-kelvin in Dilution refrigerators.
 Most common ones are either liquid Helium based which can cool to below 10 K or are liquid Nitrogen based, which can cool to about 80 K which is Nitrogen's boiling point.
 The sample is mounted on something called as the probe, which houses electrical wires connecting the sample to the instruments used for various measurements.
 Cryostats can be closed cycle ones, or continuous flow systems.
 In closed cycle cryostat the cold cryogen (refrigerant) is pumped to the sample chamber and the warm cryogen is extracted and cooled and then recycled into the system.
 Continuous-flow cryostats are cooled by liquid cryogens from a storage dewar.
 As the cryogen boils within the cryostat, it is continuously replenished by a steady flow from the storage dewar.

-The cryostat at Superconductivity Lab, NISER, for which I had to develop the probe tip, is a customized closed system cryostat provided by ColdEdge.The key features of this cryostat is large sample space and fast cooling.
-In the large sample space (aka sample well), helium gas is purged (at \<0.5 psi pressure) which cools the sample by convection cooling methods.
+The cryostat at Superconductivity Lab, NISER, for which I had to develop the probe tip, is a customised closed system cryostat provided by ColdEdge.
+The key features of this cryostat is large sample space and fast cooling.
+In the large sample space (aka sample well), helium gas is purged (at <0.5 psi pressure) which cools the sample by convection cooling methods.
 The helium gas is provided from an external gas cylinder.
-A 0.5 psi relief valve is present for safety in case the sample space becomes over pressurized.
+A 0.5 psi relief valve is present for safety in case the sample space becomes over pressurised.

 The cooling part of the system is called cold head.
 It removes heat from the compressors incoming gas by expansion through an internal displacer.
 The displacer is filled with regenerative material that also helps with the cooling of the gas.

-The compressor is part of the cryocooler system which cycles helium gas to and from the cold head.
+The compressor is part of the cryo-cooler system which cycles helium gas to and from the cold head.
 It contains an absorber which is used to filter out impurities from the gas which may cause cool down problems for the cold head.

 The sample space is attached directly to the cold head and achieves the temperature range (4 - 325K) of the cold head.
 The sample is attached to the probe which is plunged into cold helium gas inside the sample well.
 Since the interface remains cold and the probe stick can be removed from the cold interface without having to warm up and break vacuum, different samples can be examined quickly.

 By default, the cryostat comes with two Cernox temperature sensors, one for the cold head and the other on the probe to measure sample temperature.
 Cernox is the best suitable sensor for such low temperature high magnetic field regions.

-A vacuum jacket (aka vacuum shroud)is placed over the Cold Head and sample well, which acts as an insulator between the Cold Head and ambient room temperature.
+A vacuum jacket (aka vacuum shroud) is placed over the Cold Head and sample well, which acts as an insulator between the Cold Head and ambient room temperature.
 It will ensure that ice does not build up on the cooler.
 Power to the cold head is supplied through the compressor.

 A load lock above the sample space, helps to insert the probe without having to warm up and break vacuum of sample space.